Zettlr/zettlr-docs/docs/en/guides/custom-css.md

 2. Click the arrow in the top-left corner of the developer tools.
 As you move through the app, various elements will be highlighted.
 Move over the element you want to inspect, and click the left mouse button.
 3. This will now navigate directly through the HTML tree structure to the element you just clicked.

-Then click the arrow in the top-left corner of the developer tools.
-Now you can click any element in the application to focus it in the developer tools.
 In the bottom area of the developer tools, you will then see the CSS directives used to style all elements of this particular shape.

 ## Using the Styles Section to Modify Elements